 Giving people a chance to experience the thrill of bonding with nature

-With assistance from a grant from the Miami Shores Community Alliance, matching funds from other donors, and the help of numerous volunteers, we developed a kit that includes a mini-greenhouse, information on the native pollinator seeds in the kit, a sheet of butterfly stickers, two sets of peat pellets, and two packets containing seeds of Tropical or Blood sage (Salvia coccinea, native from South Carolina to Florida, and west to Texas), which fit our requirements: the seeds germinate quickly and easily; the flowers attract butterflies and bees (hummingbirds are a bonus!) all year round in South Florida; they are drought-tolerant; and they grow well in sun or light shade.
+With assistance from a grant from the Miami Shores Community Alliance, matching funds from other donors, and the help of numerous volunteers, we developed a kit that includes a mini-greenhouse, information on the native pollinator seeds in the kit, a sheet of butterfly stickers for decorating the kits (making them more likely to be saved and reused instead of sent to the landfill), six coconut coir pellets, and a packet containing seeds of Tropical or Scarlet sage (Salvia coccinea, native from South Carolina to Florida, and west to Texas).
+These seeds germinate quickly and easily; the flowers attract butterflies, bees and hummingbirds; and the seeds feed birds like Painted buntings.
+They are also drought-tolerant and grow well in sun or light shade.

 Once we developed the kit, we took our show on the road, so to speak, with germination workshops at Girl Scout troops and numerous schools in our community as well as our local library.
 Sadly, the pandemic put a halt to these workshops, but we were still able to get the kits out into the community by distributing them through parent networks.

 “This is going to be so much fun!”

 “I am so excited to be learning how to germinate seeds with Matteo!”

 “The kids were jumping with joy when we saw [that the seeds had sprouted today]!”